 This is one of the most active trading strategies adopted by experienced traders.
 Bond swapping involves the sale of one bond to reinvest in another.

-Often, investors apply bond swapping to get rid of a losing bond in exchange for a better performing bond.
-In the long run, investors can achieve the highest volume of investment as the goal of bond swapping is to improve one’s financial position.
+Often, investors apply bond swapping to eliminate a losing bond in exchange for a better performing bond.
+In the long run, investors can achieve the highest volume of investment as bond swapping aims to improve one’s financial position.
 Image.